Urolift Procedure BPH

 The UroLift technique is done as an outpatient at the surgery center.
 It takes about 10 minutes.
 It is done with IV sedation (IV sedation is the same type of anesthesia used for procedures such as a colonoscopy).

-Most men are able to void right after the procedure and do not need a catheter.
-About one in four men may require a catheter for a day or two after the procedure.
+Some men are able to void right after the procedure and do not need a catheter.
+About half of the men may require a catheter for a day, or several days, after the procedure.

 What happens during recovery?